cde-ev/template-renderer-v3/readme.md

 tnletter.base.tex
 └── tnletter.tex
 ```
-The primare purpose of `base.tex` and `lists.base.tex` is definition of common LaTeX code, used for all documents or
+The primary purpose of `base.tex` and `lists.base.tex` is definition of common LaTeX code, used for all documents or
 at least all lists.
 They may be overridden to change the overall look of the sub-templates.
 On the other hand,
 `nametags.base.tex` and `tnletter.base.tex` contain the actual template code for the respective documents.
 They define
 many *blocks*, which are **not** overridden by the default sub-templates.
-Since the sub-template is used by the target
+Since the sub-templates are used by the target
 functions, this structure allows to override the sub-template to override only specific *blocks* of the base template.